Landau Singularities and Higher-Order Roots: Exempli Gratia Exempli Gratia : A Cube-Root at Three Loops

+To begin, let us discuss the on-shell space.
 This integral has 16 locations in the (complexified) space of loop momenta which put all its 12 propagators on-shell---corresponding to the solutions to its `maximal-cut' equations.
-These solutions may be organized according to which \emph{particular} solution to the cut equations is involved at each three-particle vertex, which can take one of two forms: with all $\lambda$'s of the participating on-shell momenta being proportional (white) or all their $\widetilde{\lambda}$'s proportional (blue).
+These solutions may be organized according to which \emph{particular} solution to the cut equations is involved at each three-particle vertex, which can take one of two forms: with all spinor-helicity variables $\lambda$ of the participating on-shell momenta being proportional (white) or all their conjugate $\widetilde{\lambda}$'s proportional (blue).
 When represented in momentum-twistor space \cite{Hodges:2009hk}, these correspond to the cases where the lines (representing the loop momenta $\ell_i$ and the external dual-momentum points $x_a$) pass through each other at a single point (white) or when they are co-planar (blue).

 As there is a three-particle vertex in the middle of the loop integrand, we can divide the 16 solutions into two groups of 8 according to whether the lines representing $(\ell_i)$ in momentum-twistor space intersect at a point or not (white and blue, respectively).
 Of these eight, there are 3 rational solutions, 2 (a pair) that involve quadratic roots, and 3 which involve the roots of an irreducible cubic.
 We'd like to analyze and describe these cube-root solutions to the maximal cut equations explicitly.